OtlotlengMajuja/OtlotlengMajuja/README.md

 Junior Developer
 ----------------

 I recently started coding after graduating as a paralegal.
-I started with HTML and so far really enjoy front-end development, as it is the space in industry that I see myself fitting best in.
+I started with HTML and so far and I really enjoy front-end development, as it is the space in industry that I see myself fitting best in.

 * 🌍  I'm based in Rustenburg, South Africa
 * ✉️  You can contact me at [thabangmajuja@gmail.com](mailto:thabangmajuja@gmail.com)